Hypoglycaemia during pregnancy, for women with type 1 diabetes

 Treating severe hypos

 Severe hypos (when you can’t treat your hypo yourself and you need help from someone else) can be more common during pregnancy, particularly in the first three months.
-Your partner and family may like to meet with your doctor or diabetes educator for an information session on when and how to use a glucagon injection (GlucaGen®) in an emergency.
-A glucagon injection is an intramuscular or subcutaneous injection that can be used to reverse hypoglycaemia in someone who has lost consciousness.
+You, your partner and family may like to meet with your doctor or credentialled diabetes educator for an information session on treating severe hypos.
+They can provide information on available treatments such as glucose gel and glucagon injections (GlucaGen®) and when and how to use these in an emergency.
+A glucagon injection is an intramuscular or subcutaneous injection that can be used to reverse hypoglycaemia in someone who has a reduced level of consciousness.
 It helps your body to release glucose stored in your liver and raise your blood glucose levels quickly.